UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

   at first with at least five donors, with between 1 and 3 donations each.
 You can store that data structure in the global namespace.

 * The script should prompt the user (you) to choose from a menu of 3 actions:
-  "Send a Thank You", "Create a Report," or "quit."
+  "Send a Thank You," "Create a Report," or "quit."

 Sending a Thank You
 -------------------